hongchaozhang/hongchaozhang.github.io/source/_posts/2023-05-24-migrate-octopress-to-m1-macbook.md

 <!-- more -->

 pygments.rb is not compatible with M1, so I have to migrate to Rouge.
-- detail info in Notes
+- detail info in yinxiangbiji

 understand: ruby gem bundle rails require load
 - link